cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 </HighlightBox>

 This introduction to Golang is meant as a useful overview of Go and as such, a starting point for your journey in the Cosmos Ecosystem and developing with the Cosmos SDK.

+The Docker introduction will help you understand the concepts behind this tool, as you will be using Docker in the upcoming tutorials.

 <HighlightBox type="tip">